retinify/retinify-models/README.md

 retinify-models
 ===============

-The AI models used in retinify are available here and are licensed under CC BY-ND 4.0.
+The AI models used in retinify are available here and are licensed under retinify-EULA.

-Model architecture: v0.1.0 or later.
+Model architecture:
 The ONNX model is a derivative of the model from: https://github.com/kevinleestone/mmstereo.

 Reference: